JosephPLim/Bits-And-Bobs/README.md

 happy-prime.py:

 My "current" fun project.
 Based off of reading about it on the Dr. Who wikis, I decided that finding a number of Happy Prime Numbers was worth making code for.
-So it finds Happy Prime Numbers for you.
+So these programs find Happy Prime Numbers for you.
+The end goal is to give a number, n, and the program will find that number for you